 Heat health information hub: GHHIN website will be a heat health information hub, offering tools, services, and resource connections to promote collaborative learning and partnership development between members (appendix 1).
 The website will highlight identified priorities in action and research, collect user knowledge, track heat health research, and provide a centralized location for heat health information and information tools.

 Knowledge broker services: The GHHIN will act as a knowledge broker – facilitating on-going dialogue between knowledge creators, and knowledge users.
 The GHHIN instruments – website, social media, etc. will act as vehicles for the exchange and analysis of heat health information.
-GHHIN will prioritize the communication of policy needs and recommendations to key decision-makers, and supporting gap filling activities that add value to member’s work, such as creating a mentoring programs, managing a crowd-sourced heat health action database, and tracking and disseminating heat health news. (appendix 1)
+GHHIN will prioritize the communication of policy needs and recommendations to key decision-makers, and supporting gap filling activities that add value to member’s work, such as creating mentoring programs, managing a crowd-sourced heat health action database, and tracking and disseminating heat health news. (appendix 1)

 Member collaboration: GHHIN will offer services tailored to the promotion of information sharing and partnership development.
 These include services such as country, region/city, member, and organization profiles.
 Through the management of website data – such as tracking capabilities, GHHIN will offer users the ability to identify relevant heat health informants, partners, and research collaborators.